Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations

-How does environment heterogeneity impact mutant fixation in the star with demes on each node?
-To address this question, we compare a star with an environment that can differ in each node $i$ to a star with a homogeneous environment, where the mean mutant fitness advantage is the same, i.e.\ where the mutant fitness advantage is $\langle\delta\rangle s$ in each deme.
-In the branching process approach, we show that, to leading order in $s t\ll 1$, the mutant fixation probability in the heterogeneous star only depends on selection through the mean mutant fitness effect, via $\langle\delta\rangle$, and through the relative fitness excess in the center, via $\sigma_C = (\delta_C - \langle \delta \rangle)/\langle \delta \rangle$, see SI Section~\ref{sec:fo-highsym} (Eq.~\ref{eq:fo-star}).
+How does environment heterogeneity impact mutant fixation in the star with a deme on each node?
+To address this question, we compare a star with heterogeneous environments (see Figure~\ref{fig:fig4-star}A) to a star with homogeneous environment, where the mean mutant fitness advantage is the same, i.e.\ where the mutant fitness advantage is $\langle\delta\rangle s$ in each deme.
+In the branching process approach, we show that, to first order in $s t$, the mutant fixation probability in the heterogeneous star only depends on selection through the mean mutant fitness effect, via $\langle\delta\rangle$, and through the relative fitness excess in the center, defined as $\sigma_C = (\delta_C - \langle \delta \rangle)/\langle \delta \rangle$ (see SI Section~\ref{sec:fo-highsym}, Eq.~\ref{eq:fo-star}).
 Fixation probability is also impacted by migration asymmetry $\alpha=m_I/m_O$, where $m_I$ is the probability of incoming migrations to the center from a leaf, while $m_O$ is the probability of outgoing migrations from the center to a leaf.
 When there is more migration outflow from the center than inflow to the center ($\alpha<1$), we find that environment heterogeneity increases mutant fixation probability if the center features a larger mutant fitness advantage than the leaves ($\sigma_C > 0$).
 Conversely, if there is more inflow to the center than outflow ($\alpha>1$), heterogeneity increases mutant fixation probability if the center features a smaller mutant fitness advantage than the leaves ($\sigma_C < 0$), see SI Section~\ref{subs:homo-hetero-star}.
 This suggests that having a stronger mutant advantage in locations with more migration outflow enhances mutant fixation.
 Finally, if $\alpha=1$, to first order in $st$, environment has no impact on fixation probability.
-Note that in this specific case, the star is a circulation graph, where all demes have equal total outgoing and total incoming migration flows.
-This special category of graphs is discussed in more detail below.
+This is consistent with our results above, as in this specific case the star is a circulation graph.